sf-wdi-31/how-to-hide-secrets/store-secrets-using-env-vars.md

   * **Note: you'll need to run this _once_ for every terminal where you want to run your project; even if you're just running `rake` or `rails c`.**

-## Using environment variables in Rails
+## Using environment variables in Ruby and Rails

 Ruby like many programming languages has access to environment variables.